johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--motorway_junction--> `ref` _text_, `reflen` _number_, & `name` _text_

 The motorway junction layer has a `ref` field and a `name` field for styling labels.
 The `reflen` field tells you how long the `ref` value is in case you want to style this layer with shields.
-All of these fields may be _null_.
+All these fields may be _null_.

 #### <!--motorway_junction--> `class` _text_ & `type` _text_